 Our service has a dedicated procedural room inside our operating room.
 It is fully equipped with the most advanced flexible and rigid bronchoscopic tools, fluoroscopies, cone beam CT, and on-site cytopathology support.
 This room is staffed by full-time thoracic surgery staff, as well as advanced nurses and a thoracic anesthesiologist.
 In addition, we have a highly advanced thoracic intensive care unit (ICU), which accepts high-risk patients for IP procedures.

-Our interventional pulmonologist, Hisashi Tsukada, MD, PhD, is a thoracic surgeon at Brigham and Women’s Hospital and an instructor in surgery at Harvard Medical School.
+Hisashi Tsukada, MD, PhD, is a thoracic surgeon at Brigham and Women’s Hospital and an instructor in surgery at Harvard Medical School.
 He is board-certified in interventional pulmonology.

 Minimally invasive techniques have been proven to reduce pain, blood loss and recovery time as well as minimize trauma to tissue.
 Patients often spend less time in the hospital, and are able to return to normal activities faster.